Common Workers’ Comp Mistakes and How to Avoid Them in Oregon

 1. What is the most common workers’ comp mistake?

 Yes.
-Delays can slow medical care, complicate claims, or even result in denial.
+Delays can delay medical care, complicate claims or even lead to denial.

-Review job duties carefully, consult your insurance provider, and update classifications as needed.
+Read job duties carefully, check with your insurance provider, and revise classifications as necessary.

 Absolutely.
-Documented safety programs can reduce accidents and help lower premiums.
+Documented safety programs can reduce accidents and, in turn, decrease premiums.

 6. Does a return-to-work program help reduce costs?